-We interpret α_t as the mean value of Y{it} in month t for the excluded group (i.e., the r = 45% and MP = 5% treatment arm), β_t as the average treatment effect of increasing the minimum payment to 10%, and γ_t as the effect of decreasing interest rates to 15%.
-We estimate Equation (1) with and without stratum-by-month fixed effects and find almost identical results for β_t and γ_t .
-We estimate Equation (1) month-by-month with heteroscedasticity robust standard errors (which is equivalent to estimating a single equation, i.e., pooled OLS, that fully interacts the intervention variables with month dummies, along with month-specific intercepts with robust standard errors clustered at the borrower level).
+We interpret α_t as the mean value of Y{it} in month t for the excluded group (i.e., the r = 45% and MP = 5% arm), β_t as the average treatment effect of increasing the minimum payment to 10%, and γ_t as the effect of decreasing interest rates to 15%.
+We estimate Equation (1) month-by-month with heteroscedasticity robust standard errors, which is equivalent to estimating a single equation, i.e., pooled OLS, that fully interacts the intervention variables with month dummies, along with month-specific intercepts with robust standard errors clustered at the borrower level.
+We estimate the equation with and without stratum-by-month fixed effects and find almost identical results for β_t and γ_t .